This example shows how to view dependencies among referenced models.

 sldemo_mdlref_F2C will run in Accelerator mode during simulation.

 To make this model run in Normal mode, you must configure all of its ancestors to run in Normal mode.
-To do this, right click on the node
+To do this, click on the node

 sldemo_mdlref_depgraph and highlights the corresponding Model block.
 Right click on the highlighted block, select Block Parameters (ModelReference), change the Simulation mode to Normal, and click OK.
 (If there were more Accelerator mode ancestors of